Detention (video game): Plot

 On the night of the typhoon, Ray gets Wei to tell her about the book club and how Miss Yin is involved.
 She later convinces Wei to give her a copy of the book list.
 Inspired by the way her mother got rid of her abusive and philandering father by framing and reporting him to the authorities, Ray gives the list to Instructor Bai, a military officer, hoping it would get Miss Yin fired.
 However, this led to the arrest of Wei and the other student members, while Miss Yin fled the country.
 Chang, on the other hand, was executed.
 Believing herself responsible for Chang, Wei, and the other students' deaths, coupled with the bullying she received, Ray jumped off a school building.
 The player is actually playing as Ray's soul going through a cycle of purgatory as her soul refuses to accept her guilt.

 Towards the end, Ray's shadow appears and asks her a series of questions.
 If Ray refuses to acknowledge her actions and guilt, the shadow states that she and Ray are not the same, and Ray walks down a path beside a river of blood, with Wei, Chang, and Miss Yin telling her the cycle will not end.
 She enters the auditorium where people applaud her as her shadow awards her with a noose.
 Ray hangs herself, and the auditorium fades into its abandoned state in the present, implying Ray's soul will repeat the cycle.

 If she accepts her guilt, the true ending is unlocked.
 Ray finds a paper airplane containing a message of love and farewell from Chang and heads to his office.
 She witnesses Chang's arrest, and he tells Ray that people should be born to live freely without fear of oppression.
 The game shifts to the present.
-Wei, now a middle-aged man (revealed to be the unnamed man Ray would see wandering the school earlier in the game), is revealed to be alive and was sentenced to fifteen years of imprisonment with hard labor but was pardoned following the end of the White Terror.
+Wei, now a middle-aged man, is revealed to be alive and was sentenced to fifteen years of imprisonment with hard labor, but was pardoned following the end of the White Terror.
 His journal reveals Miss Yin spent the rest of her life abroad as an activist but died of lung cancer before she could return home.
-Wei heads to his old classroom and sits at his desk as Ray's ghost sits across him.
+Wei heads to his old classroom and sits at his desk as Ray's ghost sits across from him.